PPL-IIITA/ppl-assignment-aditiir/README.md

 \PPL_q10\build\classes>java iit069_q10<br>
 <h4><u>Class Diagram</u> :</h4>
 <hr>
-One class diagram for both questions has been made and can be found in PPL1 folder named as classdiag_iit069.<br>
+One class diagram for both questions 1 and 2 has been made and can be found in PPL1 folder named as classdiag_iit069.<br>
 Class diagrams for ques 3 to 10 are in the respective folders of the ques,named as classdiag_qno

 <h4><u>Documentation</u> :</h4>